michaelrsweet/mmd/README.md

 to install it in `/usr/local` along with a man page.

+## Changes in v1.7

+The following changes were made for v1.7:

+- Fixed table parsing (Issue #11)

 ## Changes in v1.6

 The following changes were made for v1.6: